aaronpk/secevent-pushpull/draft-tulshibagwale-saag-pushpull-delivery.md

 # Terminology

 Transceiver
-: A networked workload that can act both as a transmitter of SETs and a receiver of SETs.
+: A networked entity that can act both as a transmitter of SETs and a receiver of SETs.
 It communicates with other trusted Transceivers to transmit and receive SETs using the protocol defined herein.

 Peer
 : Another name for a Transceiver, used to signify the other end of the communication from a Transceiver.